Fraser Valley sunset

 What are the summer activities?

-Aside from the various hiking, walking and interpretive trails connecting along the ridgelines and valley areas, there will be interpretive and natural play features throughout.
+Aside from the various hiking, walking, and interpretive trails connecting the ridgelines and valley areas, there will be interpretive and natural play features throughout.
 Viewing platforms are planned that will showcase the spectacular views over the Fraser Valley and beyond.
 Trails for mountain biking along an upgraded forestry road network are contemplated as well.

 Will paragliding from the summit area on Codeine Ridge continue?